shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

     ```

 3. ##### Tag departure from the second cold room
+    A departed event gets generated when a tag has left the vicinity of all of the sensors, and
+    has continually not been seen by any sensor for the configured threshold time limit (default
+    being 30 seconds).

-    Now take that tag and hide it such that it can't be seen by either antenna.
-After about
+    Now take the tag from the previous step and hide it such that it can't be seen by either antenna.
-    30 seconds, a departed event should be generated for the tag that was removed.
-From the
+    After about 30 seconds, a departed event should be generated for the tag that was removed.
-    [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that the tag
+    From the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, confirm that
-    state of the removed tag has changed to DEPARTED_EXIT.
+    the tag state of the removed tag has changed to DEPARTED_EXIT.

     Verify the receipt of the MQTT event message.
     ```json
     {